Tenure-track Assistant Professor of Health Systems, Management, and Policy

 Professional Biography

-I completed a rigorous T32 Post-Doctoral Primary Care Research Fellowship in the Division of General Academic Pediatrics at the University of Pittsburgh School of Medicine to deepen my knowledge on telehealth integration, family-centered care, and language barriers.
+I completed a T32 Post-Doctoral Primary Care Research Fellowship in the Division of General Academic Pediatrics at the University of Pittsburgh School of Medicine to deepen my knowledge on telehealth integration, family-centered care, and language barriers.
 I received a Doctorate of Philosophy in the Department of Health Management and Policy at the University of Michigan’s School of Public Health.
 My doctorate was fully funded by the Health Policy Research Scholars program with the Robert Wood Johnson Foundation and Rackham Merit Fellowship with the University of Michigan, among others.

 I received a Master of Public Health in Infectious Disease and Microbiology and a Global Health Certificate from the University of Pittsburgh.
 I also received a Bachelor of Science in Chemistry with honors from the University of Richmond.

 In between degrees, I worked for AIDS United, a national HIV nonprofit based in Washington DC on the Policy and Advocacy team, and for Hôpital Albert Schweitzer Haiti, a rural Haiti nonprofit hospital on the Development & Fundraising team.
 I was born in California and raised in Pittsburgh, Pennsylvania, and the first to graduate from sixth grade.
 I am also a documentary narrator and yoga-certified instructor, both of which focus on collective healing from intergenerational trauma.
-Connect with me on X/Twitter @trantdoan.